thruthesky/k-forum/README.md

 K-Forum is short for "Knowledge Forum".

+# todo

+* SEO
+	* keywords, images, alt, slug, length of tile/comment, H1/H2, keyword in title/H1/H2, links in content, etc.

+* Comment work
+	* Comment list. ( need to create a whole comment function to display buttons )
+	* Comment Create with file upload. ( need to create a whole comment function )
+	* Comment Update with file upload.

+* File Uploading.

+    - show images in media page properly.

+* Post/Comment Voting.

+* Forum management
+	* forum category statistics
+	* forum options
+		* how many post will be listed in list view page.
+		* templating for each forum category.
+		* and other options.

 # Features

 * K-Forum uses the same idea of managing posts and comments exactly as how WordPress does.
 Which means even if you uninstall K-Forum plugin, you can still use the contents that were written by K-Forum.
 * K-Forum lets theme developers to use k-forum template files.

 ## K Forum Delete